Tutorial: Creating an Amazon Rekognition Lambda Application - AWS Toolkit for Visual Studio

 FunctionHandler is the method Lambda calls after it constructs the instance.
 Notice that the input parameter is of type S3Event and not a Stream.
 You can do this because of the registered Lambda JSON serializer.
 The S3Event contains all the information about the event triggered in Amazon S3.
 The function loops through all the S3 objects that were part of the event and tells Rekognition to detect labels.
 After the labels are detected, they are added as tags to the S3 object.

-An important field is the function handler.
-This indicates to Lambda the method to call in the code in response to the function we're invoking.
-The format of this field is <assembly-name>::<full-type-name>::<method-name>.
-Be sure to include the namespace with the type name.
+The function handler indicates what method for Lambda to call in response to the invoked function.
+The format of this field is: <assembly-name>::<full-type-name>::<method-name>.
+The namespace must be included with the type name.

 Deploy the Function

-3. On the Advanced Function Details page, select an IAM role that gives permission for your code to access S3 and Rekognition.
-To keep this post short, select the Power User managed policy.
-The tools create a role based on this policy.
+3. From the Advanced Function Details window, select an IAM role that gives permission for your code to access your Amazon S3 and Amazon Rekognition resources.

 Test the Function